Abrigo (software company): As Sageworks

 In January 2004, the company announced a deal to license to LexisNexis its ProfitCents public product, which turns U.S. Securities and Exchange Commission data from public companies into plain-English text reports.

-In 2013, Scott Ogle became chief executive officer.

 In 2014, Sageworks launched its LoanSage product, a platform for small business owners to get loans of up to $2 million in one day.
 That same year, the company unveiled Sageworks Bank Information, a cloud-based platform providing data on banks and credit unions with data of 6,000 U.S. banks and 7,000 credit unions.
 The same year it launched its CFO platform, a suite of financial analysis tools for financial executives with financial analysis, benchmarking, valuation, and industry data, and Sageworks Bank Information, a cloud-based platform with bank and credit union data.

 In November 2016, the company launched a platform that helps lenders provide financing for small and medium-sized businesses.
 In June 2017, it released its CashSage product, for analyzing cash flow.

-In 2018, Banker's Toolbox acquired Sageworks and relaunched a combined product under the name Abrigo.

-Uses
+As Abrigo

+In 2018, Accel-KKR acquired Sageworks for an undisclosed amount and became part of the Banker's Toolbox suite of products.
+In 2019, Banker’s Toolbox and Sageworks consolidated under a single brand and rebranded as Abrigo.
+In 2019, the company acquired Farin Financial Risk Management.
+In 2021, Abrigo secured a second investment from funds managed by Carlyle.
+As of the mid-2020s, Abrigo continues to focus on expanding its integrated software platform to help financial institutions adapt to evolving regulatory requirements and scrutiny of their safety.
+The company has emphasized cloud-based delivery, AI technology, and data-driven insights as key areas of development.

+In 2022, Abrigo acquired Valuant and BankLabs’ Construct and +Pay construction-loan administration and funding solutions.
+DiCOM Software was added in 2023.
+In 2024, the company acquired TPG Software.

+In 2025, Abrigo acquired Integrated Financial Services of Hasbrouck Heights, New Jersey.
+The company acquired Sioux Falls, South Dakota based Journey Technology Solutions in 2026.
+The regulatory body for the automated clearing house (ACH) network designated Abrigo as a preferred partner for ACH fraud prevention.
+In July 2026, Abrigo vice president David Acevedo discussed the company's approach to using customer data and artificial intelligence to support personalized banking relationships.

+Reception

-Sageworks' data has been used by academics to analyze economics using data from private companies, where traditionally only a very small data-set of about 4,000 public companies that publicly reported their data was available.
+Abrigo's data has been used by academics to analyze economics using data from private companies, where traditionally only a very small data-set of about 4,000 public companies that publicly reported their data was available.
 According to a paper from researchers with New York University and Harvard Business School, Sageworks' data is especially useful, because it is free of survivor bias and other selection biases.

-Sageworks also uses data to create the "Sageworks Private Company Indicator", which shows private-company sales growth and profit margins.
+Abrigo also uses data to create the "Sageworks Private Company Indicator", which shows private-company sales growth and profit margins.
 The firm also occasionally issues aggregate information about average profitability of private firms in various industries.
+Its research is cited widely in media coverage on tax scam prevention.